 These weekly workshops give you and your class the opportunity to build relationships through talk, play, drama and active listening.
 Based on the needs of the children or young people, we will build a course that develops much needed social and emotional skills.
 We build the learning objectives from discussions with you about where your pupils are and what their needs are.

-The sessions are run in a circle, usually with everyone sat on chairs.
+The sessions are run in a circle, usually with everyone sat on chairs for some of each session.

 What’s included?